 OVERVIEW: The Chamberlin Family Foundation's Bay Area grantmaking focuses on Richmond and West Contra Costa County.
 The foundation has a particular interest in improving education systems.

-FUNDING AREAS: Education, Youth
+FUNDING AREAS: Education, youth

-IP TAKE: The foundation has web presence, but does not accept unsolicited proposals.
+IP TAKE: The foundation has web presence but does not accept unsolicited proposals.

-PROFILE: In 2006, Susan and Steve Chamberlin established the Chamberlin Family Foundation.
+PROFILE: Established in 2006, the Chamberlin Family Foundation is the foundation of Susan and Steve Chamberlin.
 Steve is the founder and chairman of Chamberlin Associates, a commercial development firm in the Bay Area.
 Susan, meanwhile, worked in architecture and project management.
+The foundation aims to "invest in people and ideas that create transformational and sustainable change in K-12 public education where inequitable opportunities impede student potential."
+Grantmaking focus areas revolve around children and youth.

-In recent years, the foundation has given away a few million a year.
+In recent years, the foundation has given away a few million dollars per a year.
+Review the funder’s recent tax records to learn more about local giving.
 The Chamberlin Foundation's grantmaking centers on areas where they family has personal ties, including the city of Richmond, and the surrounding region of West Contra Costa County.
 Outside of California, a component of the family's giving takes place in Hawaii, where the Chamberlins grew up and met.